yash8107/recommendation-system/README.md

 ## License

 This project is released under the [MIT License](LICENSE).
 Please see the [LICENSE](LICENSE) file for details.
 If you have any questions or suggestions, please [open an issue](https://github.com/yash8107/recommendation-system/issues).
+If you want to enhance this code feel free to create a PR.
+I will review it.
+It's very helpful to explore together.

 ## Contact